al3jandr0/journalscript/README.md

 2.3 Sub-component: write with hooks
 2.3.1 Test fallback open hook behavior
 2.3.2 Test default open hook
-2.3.3 Test editor specific hook
+2.3.3 Test open hook has access to all of JOURNALSCRIPT vars 2.3.4 Test editor specific hook
-2.3.4 Test backup hook is executed if it exists
+2.3.5 Test backup hook is executed if it exists
-2.3.4 Test backup hook is not executed when open hook fails
+2.3.6 Test backup hook is not executed when open hook fails

 3. Command: help
 3.1 Help adheres to usage / help format